-The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents and investment accounted using equity method that are denominated in foreign currency.
-As of December 31, 2021 and 2020, a strengthening (weakening) of 10% of the NTD against the USD, would have increased (decreased) the net profit after tax by \$38,557 and \$61,992 thousand respectively.
-This analysis is based on foreign currency exchange rate variances that the Group considered to be reasonably possible at the reporting date.
+The Cpmpany's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents that are denominated in foreign currency.
+A strengthening (weakening) of 10% of the NTD against the USD as of December 31, 2022 and 2021, would have increased (decreased) the net profit before tax by \$2,337 and \$38,557 thousand respectively.
+The analysis assumes that all other variables remain constant.